 We use rapid recovery techniques such as injections placed around the hip joint during the surgery.

 As a result, our patients are able to mobilise on the day of surgery, and often go home the following day.

 An approach that’s been advocated as providing faster recovery is the Direct Anterior Approach.
 Some variations of it include the bikini incision.
 We haven’t seen any faster recovery than our regular approach, but it probably has advantages of a lower dislocation rate, better pelvic floor strength, and less restrictions after surgery.

 As with our miniposterior approach most patients are walking with one crutch the day after surgery.
 A disadvantage of the approach is a higher risk of fractures – to minimise this risk some patients will have a cemented hip replacement.

 Birmingham Hip Resurfacing

-Current technology (used since 1993) allows these to be solidly fixed to bone, show minimal wear, and avoid many of the complications of traditional hip replacement.
-Many other brands of resurfacing have gone by the wayside, but in our practice we have only use the Birmingham, The preferred patients have good bone quality, are of normal weight, and typically over 170cm in order to fit the preferred sizes.
+In our practice we have only use the Birmingham, although the ceramic-ceramic resurfacings are showing promise.
+The preferred patients have good bone quality, are of normal weight, and typically over 170cm in order to fit the sizes that are proven.